100thCoin/AccuracyCoin/README.md

 This ROM currently has 131 tests.
 These tests print "PASS" or "FAIL" on screen, and in the event of a failure, this ROM also provides an error code.
 In addition to those tests, this ROM also has 5 tests labeled "DRAW", which don't actually test for anything; rather, they simply print information on screen.

 Here's an example of the menu in this ROM shown on an emulator failing a few tests, passing others, and a few tests on screen haven't been run yet.
-(The cursor is currently next to the "RAM Mirroring" test.)
+(The cursor is currently next to the "The Decimal Flag" test.)

 ![AccuracyCoin_Page1](https://github.com/user-attachments/assets/2c17ad97-d702-43d1-9650-e185036d95c8)